PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 There are 2 debugger windows.
 One is called the "Popout" debugger window.
 The Popout window displays as many currently in-scope local variables as possible.
 This window is not interactive.
 It is meant to be a frequently updated "dashboard" or "snapshot" of your variables.

-One "variable" shown in the popout window that is an often asked for piece of information when debugging Issues and that variable is `sg` (or whatever you named the PySimpleGUI pacakge when you did your import).
+One "variable" shown in the popout window that is often an asked for piece of information when debugging Issues  is `sg` (or whatever you named the PySimpleGUI pacakge when you did your import).
 The assumption is that your import is `import PySimpleGUI as sg`.
 If your import is different, then you'll see a different variable.
 The point is that it's shown here.

 Exiting this window is done via the little red X, **or using the rickt-click menu** which is also used as one way to launch the Main Debugger Window